Board of Trustees

 Sean D'Hoostelaere

-Sean D’Hoostelaere brings the Walnut Farm board more than 25 years of Montessori experience.
-From attending Primary and Elementary and spending every summer working at his parent’s Montessori school in Arizona, to joining the board of that same school in 2010, Sean has been involved with the planning and strategy of Montessori schools for over a decade.
-Sean and his family joined Walnut Farm last year, with three daughters enrolled in Primary and Elementary.
+Sean D’Hoostelaere brings more than 30 years of Montessori experience to the Walnut Farm board.
+From attending Primary and Elementary Montessori programs as a child and spending every summer working at his parents’ Montessori school in Arizona, to joining the board of that same school in 2010, Sean has been involved with the planning and strategy of Montessori schools for over a decade.
+Sean and his family joined Walnut Farm in 2020, where their four children have been students in the Toddler, Primary, and Elementary classrooms.
+Outside of Montessori, Sean currently works for Walmart’s Merchandising team and has spent the last several years in various finance and strategy roles.
+He brings that experience to the Board, leading the Finance Committee, a role that he has held since 2021.
+Sean has a Bachelor’s degree in Finance & Accounting from the Franciscan University of Steubenville and an MBA from the University of North Carolina.